csalguera/pr-practice/README.md

 ### Work in Branches

-1. Create a separate branch to work on
+1. Create a separate branch to work on.

 ```
 git branch <branch-name>
 ```

-2. Change to newly created branch
+2. Change to newly created branch.

 ```
 git checkout <branch-name>